yuinaiseki/shiori/README.md

 ## 3. Create a Supabase Project
 Go to: https://supabase.com/dashboard
-Make an account if not yet already, and click New Project Copy your:
+Make an account if not yet already, and click New Project.<br />
+Copy your:
 - SUPABASE_URL
 - SUPABASE_ANON_KEY